everydayhero/fluentd-docker/README.md

 # Fluentd-docker

 This kicks off the unified log-collector we discussed last week.
-Currently, it is designed to accept JSON input over UDP, such as that which may be forwarded by [journalctl](http://www.freedesktop.org/software/systemd/man/journalctl.html).
+Currently, it is designed to accept JSON input over TCP, such as that which may be forwarded by [journalctl](http://www.freedesktop.org/software/systemd/man/journalctl.html).

 ```
-journalctl -o json -f | ncat -u localhost 5160
+journalctl -o json -f | ncat localhost 5170
 ```

 Once out of POC stage, we'll want to get this into a unit file of its own.
 The anticipated complications with this will be around non-root access to the journal, and teaching ncat to ignore connection errors.